rupalitomar98/Chatting-Application/README.md

 # Chatting-Application
 A simple desktop chatting application

-/
-/
-/
-* Simple one to one chatting application./
+* Simple one to one chatting application.
-* Used java swing as GUI./
+* Used java swing as GUI.
 * Developed from scratch.